Phone-GWP-group

 Similar to case inserts, Plastazote® is also used to create tool control "shadow-boards"

-Similarly to case inserts, Plastazote® is widely used for what is termed “cushion packaging”.
+Similar to case inserts, Plastazote® is widely used for “cushion packaging”.

-As the foam can either be moulded or machined to exact shapes, it can hold items in place (preventing movement during transit) whilst also absorbing any vibration or impact energies.
+As the foam can be moulded or machined to exact shapes, it can hold items in place (preventing movement during transit) whilst also absorbing vibration and impact energy.

-Besides this, there are many grades which offer a soft surface, which in turn can protect the surfaces of the products transported within the foam (for example highly polished or painted parts / components).
+Additionally, many grades offer a soft surface that can protect the products transported within the foam (for example, highly polished or painted parts and components).

-Returnable packaging is another area where Plastazote® use is surprisingly widespread.
+Returnable packaging is another area where the use of Plastazote® is surprisingly widespread.

 It is usually used for two reasons in such applications.

-Firstly, the foam can be manufactured so that it safely holds parts, components or even fished products in place inside the outer tote.
-Whilst not normally fully encompassing the part as with case inserts, it nonetheless stops the items moving during transit and preventing them damaging each other.
+First, the foam can be manufactured to securely hold parts, components, or even fish products in place within the outer tote.
+Whilst not fully encompassing the part as with case inserts, it nonetheless prevents the items from moving during transit and from damaging each other.

-Secondly, by separating the items, and isolating them from the inside walls of the containers (and each other), any specialist surfaces (again polished or painted) are protected.
+Secondly, by separating the items and isolating them from the inner walls of the containers (and from each other), any specialist surfaces (again, polished or painted) are protected.

 The durability of the Plastazote® material also ties in with the “multi-use” requirements of the returnable packaging.